Each Business Plan Should Have Its Own, Unique Structure

+This section goes deep on the product and/or service offering and explains the pricing model, customer acquisition strategy, and overall monetization plans.
+Labor plans are introduced and general overhead requirements required to operate are discussed.
 Writing a mission and vision statement is fundamental and will always precede any discussion of goal setting.
 The mission captures the primary purpose of the business.
 It seeks to answer this question: why does this business exist?
 The vision should speak to the intentions of the business.
 What the business plans to accomplish and by when should be clearly expressed in the vision statement.

 Trying to reach a broad audience typically is poor marketing.
-A segmentation should be done as to break down the target population into groups which simplifies the marketing communications and lead generation processes.
+A segmentation should be done to break down the target population into groups which simplifies the marketing communications and lead generation processes.
 A deep dive into how the company will reach its target audience should conclude this section.
 This will involve granular discussions of the website, social media marketing, search engine optimization, pay-per-click advertising, and other lead generation activities.